Anna Colonna

-Anna Colonna (1601–1658) was an Italian noblewoman of the Colonna and Barberini families.
-She was also the Princess of Paliano.
+Anna Colonna (1601–1658) was an Italian noblewoman of the Colonna, as daughter of the Prince of Paliano, and Barberini families.
+She was also the Princess of Palestrina and Duchess of Monterotondo.

 Early life

-Colonna was born in 1601 at Orsogna; the daughter of Filippo Colonna, Prince of Paliano, and Lucrezia Tomacelli, of Galatro, and was thus Princess of Paliano.
-Her paternal grand-parents were Carlo Colonna and Anna Borromeo and her maternal grand-parents were Girolamo Tomacelli and Lucrezia Ruffo.
+Colonna was born in 1601 at Orsogna; the daughter of Filippo Colonna, Prince of Paliano, and Lucrezia Tomacelli, of Galatro Her paternal grandparents were Carlo Colonna and Anna Borromeo and her maternal grandparents were Girolamo Tomacelli and Lucrezia Ruffo.
 Both the Tomacelli and Ruffo families were influential in Naples.

 One of the members of Colonna's mother's entourage was the poet Francesca Turina Bufalini, the grandmother of Cardinal Mazarin.
 Bufalini would compose several poems in honor of both Anna and her mother and might also have been a tutor of Anna.

 After the death of Anna's mother in 1622 when Colonna twenty-one and her sister was two, they were sent to live and be educated at the convent of San Gisueppe dei Ruffi.
 The convent had been founded by Anna's maternal grandmother Ippolita Ruffo and her aunt Caterina Tomacelli. who was prioress of the convent during her nieces stay there.

 Sometime around 1623 it was rumored that a betrothal was underway for one the Colonna sisters with the proposed groom being Taddeo Barberini, the nephew of the new Pope Urban VIII.
 Though the Barberini had come into prominence and power they were regarded as upstarts lacking a sufficient noble background.
 This hoped to amend by marrying the youngest Barberini brother into the ancient Roman nobility.
 (The Colonna family could trace their descent back to the 11th century.)

 Barberini was also at the time in discussion to marry Anna Carafa, a significant heiress and a distant relative of Colonna.
-Barberinis brother ,Cardinal Francesco Barberini visited the convent in 1627 in order to ascertain the demeanour and health of the three sisters.
+Barberinis brother, Cardinal Francesco Barberini visited the convent in 1627 in order to ascertain the demeanour and health of the three sisters.
 In the end Colonna was chosen as an acceptable bride for his brother.

 Colonna having spent about four years in the convent resigning herself to not marrying and devoting herself to a pious life, left the convent the same year (1627) to prepare for her marriage.

 After her departure her younger sister Ippolita Maria formally joined the convent.